 The Chattahoochee River is an important green space for both humans and native species that shouldn’t be missed when planning a trip to Marietta.

 Flowing across metropolitan Atlanta, those staying in Marietta can easily access it at Johnson Ferry.

-Here, visitors can choose between around four kilometres of walking trails, a covered pavilion perfect for enjoying a picnic, and a boat launch should you be interested in exploring the site from the water instead.
+Here, visitors can choose between around 2 miles of walking trails, a covered pavilion perfect for enjoying a picnic, and a boat launch should you be interested in exploring the site from the water instead.